 Many hairdressers have their own Instagram page, so they can communicate interactively with their customers.
-There are a few steps that hairdressers can take to maximize the number of images shown in their accounts.
+A few steps hairdressers can take to maximize the number of images shown in their accounts.
 Keep in mind that not all photos are suitable for use on the site.

 #1.
-Post Pictures of the Latest Cuts.
+Post Pictures of the Latest Cuts

-Hairstylists should keep current customers in mind, so it’s important to post pictures of new styles that will interest them.
+Hairstylists should keep current customers in mind, so it’s important to post pictures of new styles that interest them.
 It also helps to post photos of your hairdresser’s best products.
 Make sure to tag the users in the posts with your hairdresser’s name and website.

 #2.
 Encourage Interaction.

 #3.
 Add Pictures Of Your Salon Location, If Possible.

 This will make customers feel more comfortable sending friends to your salon.
 If you have a mobile app for salon services, this will be easier for hairdressers to show off their business.

 #4.
 Post Creative Ads Or Pictures To Get More Followers.

 #5.
 Your Page Should Have Links To Any Photos Or Videos You’ve Posted Online.

 You should also add links back to your website, blog, or customer service pages.
 Keep your posts organized by category to make it easy to keep track of recent activities.
 You can easily search for specific products, services, events, or classes on the site.

 In addition to reaching out to customers, many hairstylists also use Instagram to interact with their clients.
 Look for posts that mention your salon name or logo.
 If you can, ask your hairdresser to start a conversation with one of your followers.
-Be sure to be subtle; you don’t want to appear as a spammer.
+Be subtle; you don’t want to appear as a spammer.
 Just remember that a hairdresser’s online portfolio is as important as her physical salon, so work to build a strong presence online and gain potential customers through online conversations.

 #6.
 Keep Track Of Which Social Media Sites Your Hairdresser Is Involved With.

 Social media sites such as Twitter and Facebook already have millions of users, so it’s easy to see how to increase your customer base through word-of-mouth advertising.
-By regularly posting news and specials on your salon’s page, you can help your hairdresser’s followers share your information with all their friends.
+Regularly posting news and specials on your salon’s page can help your hairdresser’s followers share your information with all their friends.